csound/csound/frontends/nwjs/README.md

 ## BUILDING

 Currently, there is an issue with a nw-gyp error in recent versions of NW.js.
-See See nwjs/nw.js#5960 for how to patch the nw-gyp configuration.
+See https://github.com/nwjs/nw.js/issues/5960 for how to fix this by patching the nw-gyp configuration.

 ### Windows